34 Animals That Eat Other Animals With Pictures

 They are also known to scavenge for carrion and will eat the remains of dead animals.

-However, their diet is not limited to just small prey.
-Black bears have taken down larger animals such as deer or moose.
+However, black bears’ diet is not limited to small prey.
+They have also killed larger animals such as deer or moose.

 While black bears can hunt and kill prey, they typically do not rely on meat as a primary food source.